Our Yard History: The Structural Shop, Building 163

 |0

-This work, Our Yard History: The Structural Shop, Building 163 [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Our Yard History: The Structural Shop, Building 163, by Marcus Robbins, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.